 It can also raise your child's risk for short bowel syndrome.
 The more of the small intestine that’s removed, the greater your child’s chance for severe problems.

 Different parts of the small intestine absorb different nutrients.
-If your child has a latter part of the small intestine taken out, your child can have nutritional problems.
+If your child has the last part of the small intestine taken out, they can have nutritional problems.
 This is because the first part of the small intestine cannot absorb all nutrients.
 Having the valve between the small and large intestine also makes a big difference in your child’s health.
 Some children with short bowel syndrome have also had part of their large intestine taken out.
 This leads to more problems.